josephtownshend/Strava_API/README.md

 Mocha - A popular Node.js testing framework.
 Chai - A BDD / TDD assertion library for Node.js
 Nock - A HTTP mocking and expectations library for Node.js

+### Next Steps...

+Quite happy with progress on this so far.
+The approach and handling of the API is much better than I've done before.
+I need to get it returning something useful - I'm not sure what this could be.
+I'm going to spend a bit of time with the endpoints and see if I can find something useful.